 The New Testament contains hundreds of commands.
 All of them come under the general heading of love, for God is love.
 Everything he commands is an expression of love.
-Although some of Paul’s comments about the law seem negative, Paul himself gave us hundreds of commands.
+Although some of Paul’s comments about the law seem negative, Paul himself gave more than a hundred commands.
 He is not against law in itself, but he argues that the law of Moses is no longer valid.
 In regard to the Mosaic law, he could say, “I myself am not under the law.”
-But in regard to obeying the Lord, he said, “I am under Christ’s law” (1 Cor.
-9:20-21).
+But in regard to obeying the Lord, he said, “I am under Christ’s law” (1 Corinthians 9:20-21).

-3. In many of Paul’s letters, he begins by explaining some theological principles and ends with some practical application of those principles in the way we live.
+4. In many of Paul’s letters, he begins by explaining some theological principles and ends with some practical application of those principles in the way we live.
 In the letter to the Romans, how did Paul summarize our behavioral obligations?
-Rom.
-12:1-2.
+Romans 12:1-2.
 How must Christians treat one another?
-Rom.
-12:9-18; 13:8-14; 14:19-23; 15:1-7.
+Romans 12:9-18; 13:8-14; 14:19-23; 15:1-7.

-4. The book of Galatians has some critical words about the law, but it also has some commands of its own —- new covenant commands.
+5. The book of Galatians has some critical words about the law, but it also has some commands of its own — new covenant commands.
 How does Paul unite the concepts of liberty and obligation?
-Gal.
-5:13-15.
+Galatians 5:13-15.
 What behaviors should Christians avoid?
 Verses 19-21.
-And how should they seek to live?
+And how should we seek to live?
 Verses 22-26.

-5. Ephesians also has direct advice for Christians.
+6. Ephesians also has direct advice for Christians.
 How does Paul begin his exhortations?
-Eph.
-4:1-3.
-What should Christians quit doing, and what should they do?
+Ephesians 4:1-3.
+What should Christians quit doing, and what should we do instead?
 Verses 22-32.
 How is this life-style summarized?
-Eph.
-5:1-2.
+Ephesians 5:1-2.

-Comment: In this short section, we have seen several dozen commands.
+We have seen here several dozen commands.
 Most of them are easy to understand.
 They are plain, and yet very demanding.
 They demand all our time, all our emotions, all our thoughts and all our actions.
 In this life, we will never achieve all they ask.

 We might briefly contrast these clear commands with the idea of a Christian Sabbath-day command.
 The New Testament has space for all sorts of commands, from obvious things to subtle things, but it never commands the Sabbath.
 This would be odd if the Sabbath were an important command.
 We find sweeping statements that make the old covenant law obsolete, but unlike other commands, we never find the Sabbath commanded again or made an exception to the rule.
 Paul and John say a lot about the godly behavior that springs from Christian faith and love, but the Sabbath is simply never commanded.

-Paul dealt with numerous problems of Christian living, and he listed numerous sins that characterize people who will not inherit the kingdom of God, but he never mentions Sabbath breaking.
-In describing sins of the gentiles (Rom.
-1), he says nothing about the Sabbath.
+Paul dealt with numerous problems of Christian living, and he listed numerous sins that characterize people who will not inherit the kingdom of God, but he never mentions Sabbath-breaking.
+In describing sins of the gentiles (Romans 1), he says nothing about the Sabbath.
 If the Sabbath is essential, it is certainly surprising that no one is ever criticized for ignoring it.

 Instead, the Sabbath was a neutral matter, neither commanded nor forbidden.
-People were free to rest on that day if they chose, or to use the day in other ways, as long as they did what they did to the Lord (Rom.
-14:5-6).
+People were free to rest on that day if they wanted to, or to use the day in other ways, as long as they did what they did to the Lord (Romans 14:5-6).